 - Optitex®, an apparel manufacturer, has been using a robust set of virtual fabric simulation software to create, view and edit accurate apparel patterns before putting them on the market.
 The virtual software provides the company with a shorter time to market, improved innovation, and customer satisfaction.
 For example, design parameters such as fitting, buttons, zippers, pulls, buckles, seam finishes, pleats, repeats, and many more parameters can be manipulated in a virtual environment before the product is made.
 Another apparel manufacture which is benefitting from virtual prototyping is Tukatech®.

 Although many benefits that Virtual Prototyping provides have been mentioned, it will be useful to summarize the most important benefits.

 - Virtual Prototyping makes it possible to perform repeatable tests on a virtualized product under conditions which may be difficult or impossible to create.

-- Virtual Prototyping makes it possible to perform design modifications on a virtualized product, test the product, and arrive at an optimized design which is cost effective, robust, and reliable.
+- Virtual Prototyping makes it possible to perform design modifications on a virtualized product, test the product, and arrive at an optimized design which is cost-effective, robust, and reliable.

-- Virtual Prototyping makes it possible to test a virtualized product against failure modes and effects, different types of loadings, different operational conditions such as high or low temperatures, customer misuse of the product, and corrosive environments.
+- Virtual Prototyping makes it possible to test a virtualized product against failure modes and effects, different types of loadings, different operating conditions such as high or low temperatures, customer misuse of the product, and corrosive environments.

 - Virtual Prototyping shortens the time for product design, makes it easier to introduce new products, and shortens the time to market.

-- Virtual Prototyping provides better customer satisfaction, and increases product presence in the market.
+- Virtual Prototyping provides better customer satisfaction and increases product presence in the market.